Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 }
 ```

-This function will produce as many results as you want with order, payment, and fulfillment times being represented by exponentially distributed times in seconds.
+This function will produce as many results as you want, with order, payment and fulfillment times being represented by exponentially distributed times in seconds.

 ```r